Didier Lestrade: As an AIDS activist

-In 1986, at the age of 28, he discovered he was HIV positive, Lestrade developed a career as a freelance music journalist, writing for Gai Pied, Libération and Rolling Stone.
+In 1986, at the age of 28, Lestrade discovered he was HIV positive.
+He developed a career as a freelance music journalist, writing for Gai Pied, Libération and Rolling Stone.
 He played an influential role in the new house/techno music scene, writing weekly reviews in Libération that were widely read.
 In 1989, at 31, he shifted his focus to AIDS activism, and founded the first French chapter of ACT UP with close friends and journalists Pascal R. Loubet and Luc Coulavin.
 He was president of Act Up-Paris for the three first critical years.
 In 1992, he played an important role in founding of TRT-5, a coalition of major French AIDS organizations.
 TRT-5 was at the forefront of AIDS treatment issues, and Lestrade was one of its administrators until 2002.
 By 2000, Lestrade switched from treatment issues to AIDS prevention and became a leading voice against barebacking and confronted the ground-breaking writer Guillaume Dustan.
 The romanesque story of this fight was written (without Lestrade's approval) in Tristan Garcia's first book, awarded by the prix de Flore, La meilleure part des hommes in 2008.

 As a journalist

-In 1995, at 37, he co-founded the leading French gay & lesbian monthly magazine, Têtu, again with the help of Pascal R. Loubet.
+In 1995, at 37, Lestrade co-founded the leading French gay & lesbian monthly magazine, Têtu, again with the help of Pascal R. Loubet.
 Financed by Pierre Bergé, of Yves Saint Laurent fame, and run by Thomas Doustally, its editor in chief, Têtu is the most successful gay magazine in Europe.
 In 2008, he left Têtu and revamped a year later the website Minorités.org with fellow journalists Laurent Chambon from Netherlands and Mehmet Koksal from Belgium.
 He is editor in chief of the Minorités's weekly newsletter.
 The purpose of Minorités is to gather issues regarding minorities around the world.